 If You Like This, Then You’ll Love This ==>

-Either way, all of these scenarios will play out differently in your store.
-So, start thinking about what emotions you want to evoke and then brainstorm how you can achieve that instore.
+Either way, all of these scenarios will play out differently in your store based on what type of products you’re selling.
+So, start thinking about what emotions (from above) you want to evoke and then brainstorm how you can achieve that instore.